Log Cabin Decor

 and geometric patterns.

-- Rustic or Primitive – this includes antique snowshoes and metal traps;
+- Rustic or Primitive – this includes rawhide snowshoes and metal wolf traps;

 bearskin rugs and old tools; a stone fireplace and homespun fabrics,